StefanValentinT/haiku-lang/README.md

 of requirements unless strictly needed, thus being basically everything allowed in function definition or in types.
 - Elegance: Not all languages are created equally, some where made to already rot in some corporate office from the moment of their inception.
 But Haiku wants to be a passionate, even manicial language.
-- Safety: Haiiku is a language to build safe, reliable and scalable systems in.
+- Safety: Haiku is a language to build safe, reliable and scalable systems in.
 - Performance: Haiku follows the flow.
 Why should it impose barriers in its way?

 Now go ahead and look at a piece of Haiku code in the samples folder or read the *Haiku Book* (Not made yet!).